-I started model selection with a pairwise scatterplot of the response and all predictor variables.
-Where variables shared a collinearity value of 0.6 and greater, I kept the variable that had the best relationship with the response and removed the other variable from further analysis.
-I then chose a general linear model (GLM) with several predictors and no interactions and used R’s “drop 1” and “step” functions which returned AIC values associated with each predictor variable.
+Prior to model selection, I used a pairwise scatterplot of the response and all predictor variables to assess collinearity and to reduce predictor variables.
+When variables shared a collinearity value of 0.6 or greater, I kept the variable that had the best relationship with the response and removed the other variable from further analysis.
+I then chose a general linear model (GLM) with several predictors and no interactions and used the “drop 1” and “step” functions in R to return AIC values associated with each predictor variable.
 Variables that performed poorly were removed and other unused variables were added in and the process was repeated.
-After I had worked through the list of variables I had a small subset remaining with which I constructed several different GLM’s.
-I used R’s “anova” function to compare these GLM’s with one another which returned p-values associated with the comparison.
-From the best of these models, I then constructed a Q-Q plot, a residual plot and ran an Anderson-Darling test for normality on the residuals.
+After I had worked through the list of variables I had a small subset remaining with which I constructed several different GLMs for each response variable and its remaining predictors.
+I used R’s “anova” function to compare these GLMs with each another to evaluate the most explanatory model from among the possible models.
+From the best of these models, I then constructed a Q-Q plot, a residual plot, and performed an Anderson-Darling test for normality on the residuals.
 If these results showed evidence of heteroscedasticity or non-normal residuals I moved to a generalized linear model (GZLM).
 A different GZLM was constructed with the variables in question for each of the random effects listed in Table 1.
 These were then analyzed with residual plots and the anova function and based on the weight of evidence, the best of these was used in a GZLM that allowed for alternate variance structures.
-This process of residual analysis and comparison was then repeated for models with variance that was constant, varied by power, exponential, and constant power.
-If the best of these models (based on p-values and residual analysis) did not appear to meet the model assumptions, the response variable was then transformed with a mild transformation and the process of model selection was started again.
-I proceeded with model selection in this way working iteratively with stronger response transformations until a model was produced that best met assumptions.
+This process of residual analysis and comparison was then repeated for models using alternate variance structures.
+If the best of these models (based on p-values and residual analysis) did not appear to meet the model assumptions, the response variable was then transformed using ?? and the process of model selection was started again.
+I proceeded with model selection in this way working iteratively with stronger response transformations such as XX until a model was produced that best met assumptions.
 I then went back to the non-collinear variables that were not included in the current model and included them as an interaction term one by one and compared these to each other while analyzing the residuals.
 The best of these was then considered the final model.
+Somewhere in this paragraph put alpha value of 0.05

 Results